-Right now in the USA, most of our electrical energy is produced by 'dirty' burning of carbon-based fossil fuels.
+Most of our electrical energy is produced by 'dirty' burning of carbon-based fossil fuels.
 In spite of emission controls, this process still throws tons of CO2 into the air.
-Your donation will help build more clean energy production systems, displacing the need for energy produced by burning oil, coal or gas, and reducing CO2 emissions.
+Your donation will help build more clean energy production systems, displacing the need for energy produced by burning oil, coal or gas, thereby reducing CO2 emissions.

 Is my contribution tax-deductible?